splunk/public-o11y-docs/admin/org-metrics.md

   * Data is limited or throttled if you exceed your system limits, as explained in {ref}`Metrics that track system limits <org-metrics-track-limits>`.

   * Data can be automatically filtered out by certain components, such as the {ref}`SignalFx exporter <signalfx-exporter>`.

+  * Invalid data is also filtered.
+For example, data points without a metric name or value are invalid and will be dropped.
+Same with spans without a trace or span id.

 ### Cloud authentication error metrics